Simulated Interactive Debugging: Concept: Simulated Interactive Debugging

 \section{Concept: Simulated Interactive Debugging}

 To tackle the shortcomings of CS education in program debugging, we propose the following concept.
-Using technology from automated software engineering (SE), in particular from automated program repair (APR), we can identify the issue in a student's buggy program and can generate a corresponding solution.
+Using technology from automated SE, in particular from APR, we can identify the issue in a student's buggy program and can generate a corresponding solution.
 Note that such a solution can structurally and syntactically differ from the reference implementation provided by a lecturer.
-Now, knowing the fault and where to fix it, we can use this knowledge to guide the student not only in fixing the issue, but step-by-step in understanding the program's faults, identifying the potential fix locations, and eventually fixing the problem---similar to how a human tutor would guide the student along the debugging process.
-Therefore, we designed and developed an AI-assisted debugger that offers students a \textit{simulated} interactive debugging experience.
+Now, knowing the fault and where to fix it, we can use this knowledge to guide the student not only in fixing the issue, but step-by-step in understanding the defect, identifying the potential fix locations, and eventually fixing the problem---similar to how a human tutor would guide the student along the debugging process.
+We designed and developed an AI-assisted debugger that offers students a \textit{simulated} interactive debugging experience.
 Students receive help in running tests, using the interactive debugger in identifying the underlying fault in the problem, and in fixing the actual problem.
+As Birillo et al.~\cite{birillo_ide2024} have argued, combining programming education with the use of IDEs helps familiarize students with industrial technologies; hence we envision our concept being deployed within IDEs.

 \paragraph{The Role of LLMs} This concept fits into a larger research endeavor of ours, where we aim to develop an active learning environment integrating APR through LLMs and other SE tools with interactive debugging.
 This concept is designed to provide interactive guidance to students, thereby enhancing their learning experience in programming.
 Furthermore, our concept exposes students to AI tools, in particular LLMs, in a guided and controlled way.
 LLMs can be deployed in various roles in this concept, e.g., to generate hints and explanations in natural language, as well as core technology for an interactive chatbot.
 Based on the generated artifacts from techniques like spectrum-based fault localization (SBFL)~\cite{fl_survey_tse2016}, static code analysis, symbolic execution, code synthesis and LLM prompting, we can set breakpoints automatically, identify relevant variable values, and highlight them for the students.
 Such a process can also be supported by Socratic questioning~\cite{alhossami_sigcse2024}.